cscorley/dissertation/chapters/2_related/1_tr.md

 may have further transformations applied or used directly as the index.

 Next, the engine takes a pairwise classification of the query to each document in the index and ranks the documents according to similarity.
-A similarity measure for probability distributions, such as the ones enumerated in the following Section \ref{similarity-measures}, can be used for these pairwise comparisons.
+We use a similarity measure for probability distributions for the pairwise comparisons, such as the ones enumerated in the following Section \ref{similarity-measures}.

 ### Similarity measures

 A similarity measure in text retrieval is useful for comparing two documents.
-Typically, these documents are represented as a bag-of-words, or a term vector.
+Typically, documents are represented as a bag-of-words, or a term vector.
-Hence, any vector-based similarity may be used.
-Further, discrete probability distributions, such as a document-topic proportion, can be used.
-In the following definitions, $P$ and $Q$ are two discrete probability distributions or term vectors.
+Hence, we can use any vector-based similarity measure.
+Further, we can use discrete probability distributions, such as a document-topic proportion, as a vector.
+In the following definitions, $P$ and $Q$ are two discrete probability distributions of the same length $K$.

 #### Cosine similarity